verypossible/pewter/README.md

 - `describe_security_groups`
 - `modify_instance_attribute`

-On run, Puter:
+On run, Pewter:

 - Ensures a keypair exists.
 - Ensures a security group exists.
-- Ensures an EC2 instance exists with the tag key `puter` and value equal to the `--tag` option.
+- Ensures an EC2 instance exists with the tag key `pewter` and value equal to the `--tag` option.

-Puter never deletes anything itself.
+Pewter never deletes anything itself.
 It achieves self-terminating EC2 instances by indicating upon creation that they should terminate on shutdown.
-Puter's default EC2 user data script schedules the system to shutdown 60 minutes from execution.
+Pewter's default EC2 user data script schedules the system to shutdown 60 minutes from execution.

 The scheduled job can be viewed via `sudo at -l`.
 Self-termination can be canceled with